 The 2018 Federal Farm Bill removes certain hemp-derived products with a THC concentration of no more than 0.3% by dry weight from Schedule I of the Controlled Substances Act, but it does not legalize cannabidiol (CBD) generally.

 The Farm Bill ensures that any cannabinoid that is derived from hemp will be legal if and only if that hemp is produced in a manner consistent with the Farm Bill and associated state regulations.
 Idaho will need to enact legislation in response to the Federal Farm Bill

 In 2015, CBD was brought to the center of Idaho’s legislative session.
 The bill, S1146a, promised legal relief for parents of children with uncontrolled epilepsy to obtain CBD oil with up to 0.3% THC from across state lines.
 In addition to ODP, Idaho State Police, Department of Health and Welfare (DHW), the Idaho Prosecuting Attorney’s Association, the Fraternal Order of Police, the Idaho Police Chief’s Association, the Idaho Sheriff’s Association, and the Idaho Criminal Justice Commission opposed S1146a.
 Concerns about the bill included:

 - Lab testing

 - Law enforcement

 - Product dosing and interactions

 Despite these concerns, the Idaho legislature passed S1146a.
 Governor C.L.
 "Butch" Otter vetoed the measure and, instead, offered a solution by issuing an Executive Order for an Expanded Access Program (EAP).
 The EAP would provide children with intractable epilepsy access to pharmaceutical grade CBD, Epidiolex, as part of an FDA-approved study.
 Epidiolex was approved by the FDA in June 2018 and scheduled by the DEA in September 2018.
-It will soon be available for prescription and covered by insurance.
+It is now available for prescription and will be covered by most insurance.